sayonetech/django-reactjs-webpack/README.md

 python manage.py migrate
 python manage.py runserver
 ```
-YOu can use any Database here.
-I have used sqlite3 since it is a sample one.
+Any Database which is convenient for you can be used here.
+I have used sqlite3 since it is a sample project.

 After completing the above steps you can check whether it is working by open [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your browser.
 There you can see the sample home page.